 In case of silver coins, the sale plummeted to 746,700 ounces in July, which was a 94.2% rise from last month’s 384,586 ounces and 29.2% surpassing than the 577,988 ounces sold during the same month last year.
 Silver coin sales were the highest since November 2014.
 Silver sales from the January through July period hit 3,557,694 ounces, off 11.2% from last year’s starting seven-month total of 4,006,324 ounces.

-The soaring in sales for gold and silver was aptly seen in Perth Mint release for its 2015 Australian Funnel-Web Spider 1oz Silver Bullion Coin, which is no longer available as the sales have rose to 1 million maximum in less than six months.
+The soaring in sales for gold and silver was aptly seen in Perth Mint release for its 2015 Australian Funnel-Web Spider 1oz Silver Bullion Coin, which is no longer available as the sales have risen to 1 million maximum in less than six months.